 Paycheck Advances through Online Banking Apps

-Banking apps and fin-techs like Chime, Dave and Klover allow you to borrow money based on your history of direct deposits into a linked account.
+Cash advance apps like Dave, Brigit, and MoneyLion allow you to borrow money based on your history of direct deposits into a linked account.
 Most of these services require no credit check to borrow money.
 You will pay back the loan upon receiving your next paycheck that’s direct deposited into your linked bank account.

 If you’re looking at a large expense, a personal loan from a bank, credit union, or online lender might be a more affordable option compared to a cash advance.
 If you have good credit, the interest rates for personal loans are typically lower than cash advance APRs.
 Repayment terms are also often more flexible, allowing you to spread out the cost over several months or even years.